mzhang00/MKS22X-FinalProject/README.md

 Derek Lao:
 * Added code to display from an ArrayList<Entity> called "thingsToDisplay", does not quite work yet
+* Added movement code for chaser, to chase player unconditionally up until it gets too close
+* Added movement code for coward, where it would only run away when player gets too close, but otherwise it just wanders

 May 24th 2019:
 =======================================================================================